 Writing critically includes most of the elements of reading critically.
-Try to clarify your line of reasoning as early in the writing stage as you can.
-This is a question of taking the time to plan and critically evaluate what you have read and your own ideas.
-This can be referred to as 'elaborating the problem'.
+Try to sort out what it is that your writing will say - what is it's purpose? .
+This is a question of taking the time to plan and evaluate both what you have read and your own ideas.

 (adapted from: COTTRELL, Stella.
 2008.
 The Study Skills Handbook.
 3rd edn.
 Basingstoke: Palgrave Macmillan.)